nszczerba99/nszczerba99.github.io/_projects/(1) Spotify Redesign.md

 As illustrated above, users had numerous complaints across various areas of the app, with **podcasts** being a common source of frustration.
 Below are some **key highlights** of the most prevalent pain points.

-{% include cards.html source=site.data.projects.spotify.problems %}
+{% include cards.liquid source=site.data.projects.spotify.problems %}

 <br/>